Free consultation for qualifying individuals*

 The settlor creates the trust.
 A settlor can create a trust either by declaring that they hold certain assets on trust for the beneficiaries or by transferring the legal title to assets to trustees for them to hold for the beneficiaries.

 Trustees are the third party who hold the legal title to the trust assets.
 Trustees have both powers and duties to deal with the trust assets in accordance with the terms of the document which creates the trust.
 The exact way in which trustees are expected to deal with the assets depends on the type of trust.
-More information on the various types of trust can be found here.
 For large trusts, trustees will often be professionals, such as wealth managers or lawyers.